 Summary of Clinics

-|Health visitor||By appointment|
+|Health visitor||By appointment (0-5/pre-school)|

-By appointment with Practice Nurse
+By 20-30 minute appointment with Practice Nurse

-|Winter protection and flu vaccinations||From October by arrangement|
+|Winter protection and flu vaccinations||From October, you will be contacted|

-|Minor surgery||The doctors carry out minor operations on the premises by arrangement.
+|Minor surgery||The doctors and/or nurses carry out minor operations on the premises by arrangement.
 These include coils, implants, ingrown toe nail removal.
 Please enquire for more details|

 Child Health Development Clinic